This is a site made my a person named RPC(3)R Phillip Castagna (the third)

 I’ve got a kinda obnoxious name so at some point people just started calling me RPC.
 That’s how this site got its name.

-I’m a software engineer; I’m working at Google (New York office) at the time of writing this.
-This site is not at all oficially connected to Google in any capacity, though—see the section for legal stuff.
+I’m a software engineer living and working in NYC.
+This site is not at all oficially connected to my past or present employers in any capacity, though—see the section for legal stuff.

 I care way too writing, art, publishing, media, etc., and so I started this site to explore some of those ideas while also playing around with what’s possible with the web as a publishing platform.